afteracademy/goserve-example-api-server-postgres/README.md

 ## Create A Blog Service

 This project is a fully production-ready solution designed to implement best practices for building performant and secure backend REST API services.
 It provides a robust architectural framework to ensure consistency and maintain high code quality.
 The architecture emphasizes feature separation, facilitating easier unit and integration testing.
+It is built using the `goserve` framework, which offers essential functionalities such as authentication, authorization, database connectivity, and caching.

-## Framework
+## Framework Libs
 - Go
+- goserve v2
 - Gin
 - jwt
 - postgres